bitovi/academy/src/react-exercises/1-basics.md

 ## Basics

-You should have completed (Intro to JSX)[learn-react/intro-to-jsx.html] before attempting these problems.
+You should have completed [Intro to JSX](learn-react/intro-to-jsx.html) before attempting these problems.

 ## Question 1